Showing posts with label Platformers - Puzzle. Show all posts

 So what's the plan?

-Yep, that's the level of the difficulty which isn't bewildering but very entertaining.
+So, that's the difficulty, which isn't bewildering but entertaining.
 It's time for more screenshots...

 I wanted to take this screenshot as the dog approached to take a bone.
 But he was quicker than me!